Informatics-founded startup wins UKRI Agentic AI Pioneers Prize

 • accelerate progress from early-stage discovery to real-world application

-By improving how experiments are designed and interpreted, the technology aims to address long‑standing challenges in life sciences R&D, where progress is often slow, costly, and uncertain.
+By improving how experiments are designed and interpreted, the technology aims to address long-standing bottlenecks in life sciences R&D.

 The Agentic AI Pioneers Prize

-As part of the award, the company receives funding and support to further develop and deploy its technology in real‑world settings.
+As part of the award, the company receives funding and support to further develop and deploy its technology in practical, industry settings.

 The Agentic AI Pioneers Prize